-The International Dark Sky Association (yes, it’s apparently a thing) recently included Warrumbungle National Park in NSW’s central west on its elite list of dark-sky parks, one of only 38 in the world and the only one in the southern hemisphere.
+The International Dark Sky Association (yes, it’s apparently a thing) recently included Warrumbungle National Park in NSW’s central west on its elite list of dark-sky parks, one of only 38 in the world and the first in the southern hemisphere.
 This makes it a top destination for amateur astronomers, loved-up newlyweds and nocturnal animals.

 The accolade has to do with those crystal-clear skies far from the smog of the city, plus low humidity, high altitude (505m) and being just a stone’s throw away from the top-notch Siding Spring Observatory, set up by the Australian National University in Coonabarabran.
 Size does matter when it comes to telescopes and here you’ll find the largest optical (visible light) telescope in Australia: the ‘Anglo-Australian’, which is housed in a tower that looks a bit like a giant R2D2.